180 years: Our History

 The Institution remained a pension granting body for 100 years until state pensions were introduced in the early 20th Century.
 At this time the focus of the charity shifted to providing accommodation for aging gardeners, running a care home and retirement housing.
 Financial assistance broadened to include emergency grants for those with disabilities and help extended to those working in other branches of horticulture, which were growing in importance.
 Now Perennial’s help extends to landscapers, gardeners, designers, grounds maintenance staff, green keepers, tree surgeons, groundsmen, British seed and turf growers, those involved in intensive production horticulture, parks and gardens staff and many, many more.

-At 175, Perennial is as needed as it ever was.
+Now over 180, Perennial is as needed as it ever was.
 The financial and social pressures on those working in and retired from horticulture are acute, particularly in the economic downturn, as horticulture professions are still relatively low paid and just as physically gruelling.
-Perennial is a ‘lifeline’ for many, providing free and confidential advice and financial assistance to over 1,200 people every year.
+Perennial is a ‘lifeline’ for many, providing free and confidential advice and financial assistance to over 1,600 people every year.

 Perennial: a potted timeline

 The Gardeners’ Benevolent Institution is founded on 17th January at an inaugural dinner for gardeners, nurserymen and amateurs at the Crown and Anchor Tavern, just off The Strand in London.

 Three retired horticulturists share £75 as the first instalment of a pension – the first granted by the Institution.

 Renamed The Gardeners’ Royal Benevolent Institution, an honour granted personally by Queen Victoria.